KKasbarian/nodejs-chat-app/README.md

 # nodejs-chat-app

-A NodeJS simple chat app for practice
+A NodeJS simple chat app for practicing NodeJS, Express, Socket IO and Heroku deployment.